ijwilson/SYNOD/README.md

 ## Introduction

 This website describes the methods used in the paper XXXX.
-This paper is based on work done on Genomics England.
+This paper is based on work done on the Genomics England rare diseases data.
 That data is inaccessible except for approved projects.
-The documents here use examples based on the 1000 Genomes data which is freely available.
+The documents here use examples based on 1000 Genomes alignment data which is freely available.

   and distributes files to use
 a very straightforward method to look for deletions and duplications from alignment data.

-The technique is very simple and can be done wither genome-wide or for smaller regions of the genome.
+The technique is very simple and can be done either genome-wide or for smaller regions of the genome.

 Included are files to look for whole gene deletions from the 1000 genome 30x alignment files, to post-process the files and to extract small regions